RIKEN-SysSoft/PiP-pip/README.md

   Do not install PiP-(patched-)gdb.
 This option is only effective with the `--github` option. (refer to the next section for more details)

-- `--clean`
+- `--keep`
-  Remove the specified work directory when the installation finishes successfully.
-If the build directory is the same with the prefix directory, or the build directory includes the prefix directory, then this option is disabled automatically.
+  Do not remove the work directory when the installation finishes.
+If the build directory is the same with the prefix directory, or the build directory is somewhere above the prefix directory, then the deletion is disabled automatically.

 - `--dryrun`
   Dryrun.
+No actual actions will takeplace.

 - `--quiet`
   Run quietly.